 Homeowners often take great care of their garden beds and small plants.
 However, they neglect their trees for some reason.
-There seems to be this idea that because a tree is so imposing in size that it’s perfectly capable of self-care.
-While there is some truth to this, a tree can be so much healthier when you take an active role.
-Tree mulching is a good place to begin.
+There seems to be this belief that because a tree is so large by comparison that it’s perfectly capable of sustaining itself.
+While there is a kernel of truth to this, a tree can be so much healthier when the homeowner takes a pro-active role.
+Tree mulching is a good place to start.

 Why Mulch Your Tree?

 Mulching is an integral part of tree maintenance.
-It greatly improves tree health by:
+It greatly enhances tree vitality by:

 - Preventing soil compaction